magaal/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-redhat.md

 **RHEL Installation Notes**

 - The newer VHDX format is not supported in Azure.
 You can convert the disk to VHD format using Hyper-V Manager or the convert-vhd powershell cmdlet.

+- VHD's must be created as "Fixed" - Dynamic VHD's are not supported.

 - When installing the Linux system it is recommended that you use standard partitions rather than LVM (often the default for many installations).
 This will avoid LVM name conflicts with cloned VMs, particularly if an OS disk ever needs to be attached to another VM for troubleshooting.
 LVM or RAID may be used on data disks if preferred.